Jollywatt/GeometricAlgebra.jl/docs/src/design.md

 This makes it easy to optimize multivector operations by first performing the general calculation symbolically, then converting the resulting expression into unrolled code.
  (See [`symbolic_optim()`](@ref) for details.)

 By default, symbolic code generation is used for most products in up to eight dimensions (above which general algebraic expressions become unwieldy).
-This can be changed a per-algebra basis by defining methods for [`use_symbolic_optim()`](@ref).
+This can be changed on a per-algebra basis by defining methods for [`use_symbolic_optim()`](@ref).